andrejfg/bun-elysia-prisma-template/README.md

 ### Environment variable
    1. Change POSTGRES_PASSWORD in .env and make sure to change DATABASE_URL with the new password.
-   2. Rename .env to keep your keys safe
+   2. Rename .env to keep your keys safe and make sure to change env_file in docker-compose.yml
    ```sh
       mv .env .env.local
    ```